-Once the rock garden was done, we were at the end of our first season of hard work in the backyard oasis and had to stop to get ready for fall and winter.
-A LONG LONG LONG LONG LONG INTERMISSION GETS INSERTED RIGHT HERE :)…….The next spring, we re-dug the pond, fit the liner back in and my husband, bless his heart, set the pump up safe and secure and permanently attached INSIDE the pond!
+Once the rock garden was done, we were at the end of our first season of hard work in the backyard oasis and had to stop to get ready winter.
+A LONG LONG LONG LONG LONG INTERMISSION GETS INSERTED RIGHT HERE.

-We couldn’t really be too upset about the do-over situation when the yard had come so far.
-Afterall, our pond started out as a dead twig growing out of the ground and ended up as part of a tranquil spot to relax.
+We couldn’t really be too upset about the do-over situation when the yard has come so far.
+Afterall, our pond area started out with a dead twig emerging from the ground and ended up as part of a tranquil spot to relax.

 Phase Four – Water Saving and Privacy Features: